How civil resistance works, maybe

 !!!
 Elections, slorc [the regime] wins 10/400 seats but then just ignores the results.
 Opposition has no endgame, and isn't sufficiently organized to DO anything

-It may seem insignificant and overly academic and even badly missing the point sometimes as concentration camps are erected on American soil, but this is what I'm spending my own time on, and why I'm spending it this way.
+Coming up with detailed, future, theoretical principles for our country may seem insignificant and overly academic and even badly missing the point sometimes as concentration camps are erected on American soil, but this is what I'm spending my own time on, and why I'm spending it this way.
 We must have a Plan.
 We must.
-And we don't.
+Not only for how we get out of this, but for what we do after.
+And we just don't.

-Though the book does suggest – indirectly – what a plan might look like.
+Though the book does suggest what a piece of the plan might look like.

 We want change - so we need to MAKE change

+This part of the book I thought was excellent, because it really does talk about goals, actions, and effectiveness in a satisfyingly specific way.
 The central theme as I read it boils down to: Your actions must have consequences.
+Symbolism will not save you, from people who mean you harm.
 If you strike, it needs to be financially significant, like with the oil industry in Iran.
-It can't be in a situation where that labor can be easily replaced, like in Palestinians striking against Israeli companies.
+A strike cannot be in a situation where that labor is easily replaced, such as Palestinians striking against Israeli companies.
 If you boycott, it needs to have financial repercussions, like the international movement against the apartheid regime.
 Do things that do something.
 Your goal – to remember at all times – is to take power from the ruling regime.
 So, take it.
 Otherwise, what are we doing?
 Country after country drives this point home.

 Because "performative" is used so frequently and so pejoratively to describe social action, I want to be very clear that I don't think most "performances" are disingenuous.
 I think, in general, that when people say they support a cause, they do.
-(Their action might just reflect that their actual understanding of the issue is shallow, not their potential for support, as I write about here.)
+(Their action might just reflect that their understanding of the issue is shallow, which is very different from their potential for support, as I write about here.)
 But I do get, perhaps irrationally, mad at social action that doesn't have a clear consequence.
 Even when I still believe it's well intentioned.
 Even if I think I might know why it's so common.

 Marching does have its own benefits - such as deepening the commitment of the marchers, and displaying power to those who aren't sure if they want to join.
 But if there is any lesson to be taken from the countries that succeed in regime change – nonviolently or not – then it is that marching is simply not its own goal.
 So if we act as if marching, alone, will do our work for us, then we are doomed.
 And I say this sincerely.
 Doomed.